stellar-drift/fish-in-a-bucket/README.md

 # fishing-pier

-loops infinite transition between four files: day to dusk to night to twilight to day
+infinitely loops a transition between four files: day to dusk to night to twilight to day